 She spent her time advocating web technologies while being involved in spectacular fishpond scandals.
 She spent her non-work hours writing one book and a chapter of another that benefit Against-Malaria Foundation and Schistosomiasis Control Initiative (so buy her books!)

 She then joined the Adobe Web Platform team, where she helped organize W3Conf, helped webplatform.org go live, and made CSS features available in browsers.
-She now works on tools to help the modern web designer.

 The Atlantic | Can’t find women for your tech conference?

 Shoptalk Show | With Divya Manian & Garann Means